jmcoleman/news-commenter/README.md

 # news-commenter

-News commenter is a web application that lets users view and leave comments on the latest news.
+News commenter is a web application that lets users view and leave comments on the recent articles.
 The articles are captured by scraping the content from another site.

 **Problem it solves:** \
 Provide a means for users to see the latest news and leave comments that are visible to others. \